ManarAbdulrahman/Level-3-project/README.md

 # Capstone Project

-  This project is weaveworks's demo for microservices.
-I used it to build and deploy these services in k3d.
-I used multiable tools along side k8s, like Tekton,FluentD (kebana), Prometheus and Grafana.
+  This project is a weaveworks's demo for microservices.
+I used it to build and deploy these services in k3d and multiable tools along side k8s, such as Tekton,FluentD (kibana), Prometheus and Grafana.

 # SockShop